Unbinning global LHC analyses

 For computing the coverage of the learned likelihoods, we restrict us for computational efficiency to two-dimensional parameter scans.
 Since the likelihood is a second-order polynomial in the Wilson coefficients, two-dimensional parameter planes are sufficient to test all directions and correlations of the overall likelihood.
 Analogously, testing the coverage of the single-process likelihoods is also sufficient to test the coverage of the combined likelihood.

-The resulting coverage plots showing the emperical coverage against the expected coverage are shown in Figs.~\ref{fig:WZ_coverage}--\ref{fig:ZH_coverage}.
+The resulting coverage plots showing the empirical coverage against the expected coverage are shown in Figs.~\ref{fig:WZ_coverage}--\ref{fig:ZH_coverage}.
 For most of the parameter planes, the coverage curves lie, as expected, on the diagonal.
-Only for a few directions --- e.g., \cWWW in $WW$ production ---, we observe that the learned likelihood is slighlty underconfident resulting in more conservative limits.
-In these case, an improved extraction of the likelihood would help to further tighten the expected constraints.
+Only for a few directions --- e.g., \cWWW in $WW$ production ---, we observe that the learned likelihood is slightly underconfident resulting in more conservative limits.
+In these case, an improved extraction of the likelihood --- i.e., more training data --- would help to further tighten the expected constraints.